All singing, all dancing: Extension of meanings

 While originally from show business, such as theatre, stage shows, and movies, by extension to technology, the phrase has been recently "most often applied to some computer wizardry that seems to do everything."

 For example, from a 1995 article in The Daily Telegraph:

 "Satellites as small as a box of cornflakes can be launched at little cost by riding piggyback with larger satellites.
 A handful of these 'microsatellites' would be used instead of a single all-singing all-dancing 'platform' bristling with instruments."

 The phrase also appears in the 1996 novel Fight Club, and the 1999 film based on it, in which the character Tyler Durden excoriates his disciples: "You're the all singing, all dancing crap of the world."

 A 1998 episode of The Simpsons was titled "All Singing, All Dancing".

-By 1999, the phrase was called "hackneyed" and "clichéd", and even extended by meaning to many machines, such as cars, in 2007, "Used jokingly to describe any piece of equipment or technology that is the latest model," but for autistic readers, not to be taken literally, and by 2010 to "an advanced computer or other gadget."
+By 1999, the phrase was called "hackneyed" and "clichéd", and even extended by meaning to many machines, such as cars, in 2007, "Used jokingly to describe any piece of equipment or technology that is the latest model," and by 2010 to "an advanced computer or other gadget."